sutaoyu/IBMEA/README.md

 ### Cross-KG datasets

 The original cross-KG datasets (FB15K-DB15K/YAGO15K) comes from [MMKB](https://github.com/mniepert/mmkb), in which the image embeddings are extracted from the pre-trained VGG16.
-We use the image embeddings provided by [MMKB](https://github.com/mniepert/mmkb#visual-data-for-fb15k-yago15k-and-dbpedia15k).
+We follow [MCLEA](https://github.com/lzxlin/MCLEA) use the image embeddings provided by [MMKB](https://github.com/mniepert/mmkb#visual-data-for-fb15k-yago15k-and-dbpedia15k) and transform the data into the format consistent with DBP15K.
+The converted dataset can be downloaded from [BaiduDisk](https://pan.baidu.com/s/1xOz8ga_J1LPbBSIgSFHbNQ) (the password is `IBME`)
 Place `mmkb-datasets` directory  in the `data` directory.

 ### Bilingual datasets